Hello, friend.

 You may also be interested in visiting:

-⋅ My commonplace notebook: Where I collect assorted sources of inspiration for my future writing, for this site and elsewhere.
+My Notebook: Where I collect assorted quotes as sources of inspiration for my future writing; for this website, for my journals, and everything else.

-⋅ My status café: Where I share short and simple status updates with you, for both the major life events and the daily little happenstances.
+My Status Café: Where I share short and simple status updates, for both the major life events and the daily little happenstances.

 Subjects: The Fluidity of Selfhood • Freedom in Unwritten Pages • Beauty in Imperfection